brianmcmichael/makerdao-stuff/VerifyVoteDelegate.md

 # Verification of VoteDelegate Contracts

 To become a Recognized or Shadow Delegate for MakerDAO, a delegate must create a new VoteDelegate contract.
+You can do so via the [account](https://vote.makerdao.com/account) user interface at vote.makerdao.com.

 These contracts are created on-chain, and if done via the VoteDelegateFactory they are not verified by default on Etherscan.